Angaston Primary School and Nuriootpa High School are where I got my education before going on to study Social Science at the University of Adelaide.

 I’m a huge supporter of sport, because it teaches people so much about teamwork, playing your part, dedication, and preparation – all while staying fit!
 In the regions it’s also about bringing the community together, which I love.

-I live in Angaston with my wonderful husband Adam – we love cooking together, heading to the farmers market, and checking out all the fantastic restaurants, cafes and cellar doors in our region when we can.
+I live in Angaston with my wonderful husband Adam and our little baby boy, Rupert – we love cooking together, heading to the farmers market, and checking out all the fantastic restaurants, cafes and cellar doors in our region when we can.

 My family came to Angaston during the founding years of South Australia.
 The Hurns arrived in 1846 from England at the request of George Fife Angas, while my mother’s family, the Zilms, arrived from Germany in the 1830s.